Freelancers

 Notion

-Notion is best as a flexible workspace for freelancers who want to build or install a lightweight intake and discovery system.
+Notion is best for freelancers who want a flexible, lower-overhead system for intake and discovery without committing to a full CRM-style platform.

 Strongest for